oscargregory/oscargregory/README.md

 # Hi there 👋

-##Hi!
-I'm Greg, a Business School graduate making a transition from the Oil and Gas industry to Cybersecurity Professional.
+Hi!
+I'm Greg, a Business School graduate with 10 years of experience working in the operations side of the Oil and Gas industry in Calgary, Alberta, Canada.

+The past 5 years have taught me what I want in a career, and what I want out of life.
+I have always had a passion burning inside me to do something that would harness my love for computers and the technology industry.
+This is my journey to pursuing that passion.
+This profile will outline my transition into that world.

 ###Who Am I?
 *Life-long Learner